mlswg/mls-protocol/draft-ietf-mls-protocol.md

 group.

 Proposal and Commit messages are sent from one member of a group to the others.
+MLS provides a common framing layer for sending messages within a group:
+An _MLSPlaintext_
-MLS provides a common framing layer for sending messages within a group, including Proposal and Commit as well as application data.
-An _MLSPlaintext_ message provides sender authentication for unencrypted Proposal and Commit messages.
-An _MLSCiphertext_ message provides encryption and authentication for both Proposal/Commit message and application data.
+message provides sender authentication for unencrypted Proposal and Commit messages.
+An _MLSCiphertext_ message provides encryption and authentication for both Proposal/Commit messages as well as any application data.

 ## Cryptographic State and Evolution